Common Wrist Injuries Treated in Singapore

 One of the most common causes of wrist pain is carpal tunnel syndrome.
 As we all spend more of our lives connected to those indispensable gadgets, our wrist health is slowly going downhill.

 Using your computer all day at work and relying on your wrists as you type and move your mouse takes its toll.
-This is a common pain when you’re working from home.
+This is a common pain when you’re working from home, as well as experiencing lower back pains.
 Even healthy hobbies like sports can cause wear and tear that leads to carpal tunnel syndrome.
 If you love to sew, paint, write, or do any other hobbies that cause you to move your hand in the same repetitive way, you should know that you have got carpal tunnel syndrome risk factors.

-A common cause of wrist pain, carpal tunnel syndrome is essentially a response to swelling.
-You have what is called a median nerve in your wrist that helps you move and feel the full range of sensations in your arm.
+Carpal tunnel syndrome is essentially a response to swelling.
+You have what is called a median nerve that helps you move and feel the full range of sensations in your arm.
 When your wrist gets swollen, this nerve becomes compressed.
 This painful compression is what is called carpal tunnel syndrome.

 If you think that you might have carpal tunnel syndrome, there are a few symptoms that you may experience.